fenstrat/next-level-searchapi-ds-wellington/slides.md

 - These documents are sent as bundles of json to the client where their browser builds the index
 - As a result there's no Node.js dependency on the server
 - This means no build process so things like regular or even automated scheduled content changes are indexed with no latency
+- If you've ever deployed something like a statically generated site with Node.js or friends, you'll know that this build time and associated latency for content updates is a big deal
+- It's a problem that doesn't exist with this implementation of Lunr

 ---